nextgis/helper_scripts/README.md

 Commercial support
 ----------
-Need to fix a bug or add a feature in NextGIS Web helper scripts?
+Need to fix a bug or add a feature in our helper scripts?
 We provide custom development and support for this software.
 [Contact us](http://nextgis.ru/en/contact/) to discuss options!

 [![http://nextgis.com](http://nextgis.ru/img/nextgis.png)](http://nextgis.com)